Iran warns US against seizing tanker

 "Returning to Iran will be difficult since it would need to make the whole trip around Africa."

+Iran's Foreign Minister Mohammad Javad Zarif was unable to give anything away when asked during a trip to Finland if the oil would be offloaded in Greece.

+"Now because of US sanctions we cannot be very transparent with the destination of our oil," he told a news conference in Helsinki.

-In its decision ordering the release of the tanker, Gibraltar said it had received written assurances from Iran that the ship would not be headed for countries "subject to European Union sanctions".
+In its decision ordering the tanker's release, Gibraltar said it had received written assurances from Iran that the ship would not be headed for countries "subject to European Union sanctions".

 Iran denied it had made any promises about the ship's destination to secure the release.

-Tensions between Iran and the United States have been rising since President Donald Trump unilaterally withdrew the US from a landmark nuclear deal in May 2018 and began imposing sanctions against the Islamic republic as part of a "maximum pressure" campaign.
+Tensions between Iran and the United States have been rising since President Donald Trump unilaterally withdrew the US from a landmark nuclear deal in May 2018 and began imposing sanctions against the Islamic republic.

-Iran has responded by suspending some of its commitments under the nuclear deal.
+Iran has responded to Washington's "maximum pressure" campaign by suspending some of its commitments under the nuclear deal.

-The situation has threatened to spiral out of control in the past few weeks with ships attacked, drones downed and oil tankers seized.
+The situation has threatened to spiral out of control with ships attacked, drones downed and oil tankers seized.

 At the height of the crisis, Trump called off air strikes against Iran at the last minute in June after its forces shot down a US drone.